kstastny/Talks/code-for-lunch-graphql/presentation-fsreveal/slides/index.md

 <img src="./images/mutation2.png"width="540" height="540" />

-' likely skip, just mention what it is and that the samples are there
+' skip, just mention what it is and that the samples are there

 ***